-- Kepler ID (kepid), the Kepler Input Catalog number of the target star for this KOI. - KOI name (kepoi\name) - KOI period (fpwg\koi\period), the period in days used in FPWG vetting.
+- Kepler ID (kepid), the Kepler Input Catalog number of the target star for this KOI. - KOI name (kepoi_name) - KOI period (fpwg_koi_period), the period in days used in FPWG vetting.
 This period may not agree with that in the KOI table, for example when the period reported by automated analysis and vetted by the FPWG is half the correct period.
-This is typically the case when there is a strong odd/even effect (see §3.4).
+This is typically the case when there is a strong odd/even effect (see §3.3). - Last vetting date (fpwg_vet_date), the date this KOI was last vetted.
+This field is blank if the KOI has not been examined by the FPWG.